liyanlin06/liyanlin06.github.io/index.md

 ## Research Interests

-I believe that the development of technology should always be human-centered, and my long-term research goal is to build **Human-Centered AI System**.
+I believe that the development of technology should always be human-centered, and my long-term research goal is to build **Human-Centered AGI**.

 To advance this vision, I focus on three interconnected aspects: